NBISweden/teaching_literature_club/docs/faq.md

 - whether there is a presentation about the reading material
 - how to lead a discussion on the reading material

-## I am not part of NBIS.
+## I am not part of SciLifeLab.
 Am I welcome?

 Yes.